 Printer brands also have more access to corporate direction, which comes with a couple of benefits.

-One is that brands tend to have more insight into future product enhancements, which makes their employees privy to the full roadmap of a product.
+One benefit is that brands often gain better insight into future product enhancements.
+This allows their employees to be aware of the complete roadmap of a product.

-This leads to the next benefit, which is that brands will usually have better accessibility to new information and can pass on that information to consumers quicker than local vendors can.
+This leads to the next benefit: brands typically have better access to new information and can relay that information to consumers more quickly than local vendors can.

 2 Cons of Buying Directly from Printer Brands